r4victor/tenthousandmeters/content/blog/python_bts_13.md

 The times don't change.
 In fact, multi-threaded programs may run slower because of the overhead associated with [context switching](https://en.wikipedia.org/wiki/Context_switch).
 The default switch interval is 5 ms, so context switches do not happens that often.
 We'll see a substantial slowdown if we decrease the switch interval with [`sys.setswitchinterval()`](https://docs.python.org/3/library/sys.html#sys.setswitchinterval).
 More on this later.

 Although Python threads cannot help us speed up CPU-intensive code, they are useful when we want to perform multiple I/O-bound tasks simultaneously.
 Consider a server that listens for incoming connections and, when it receives a connection, runs a handler function in a separate thread.
 The handler function talks to the client by reading from and writing to the client's socket.
 When reading from the socket, the thread just hangs until the client sends something.
-This is where multithreading helps us: another thread can run in the meantime.
+This is where multithreading helps: another thread can run in the meantime.

 To allow other threads run while the currently running thread is waiting for I/O, CPython implements all I/O operations using the following pattern: